jasonLaster/Scrabble-Solver/README.markdown

 there are always next steps, but I think there are two immediate problems

 1. ability to find words with multiple constraints

+2. the program takes about half a second to run (500ms).
+This is too slow in practice.